This event has passed. See upcoming events

 Does anything special happen on the last day of March Break 2026?

-Yes — Eid al-Fitr 2026 falls on Friday, March 20, the final day of March Break in Ontario.
-This means many Toronto families will be celebrating the end of Ramadan on the same day.
+Yes — Eid al-Fitr 2026 is expected around March 19–20 (the exact date depends on the sighting of the crescent moon), overlapping with the final days of March Break in Ontario.
+This means many Toronto families will be celebrating the end of Ramadan that week.
 North York and Scarborough will see elevated activity at mosques, community events, and cultural shopping areas.
-If you're planning outings in busy North York neighbourhoods like Thorncliffe Park or along Steeles Avenue East, expect streets and transit to be busier than usual that Friday.
+If you’re planning outings in busy North York neighbourhoods like Thorncliffe Park or along Steeles Avenue East, expect streets and transit to be busier than usual.

 Is the Toronto Zoo open during March Break 2026?